Est. 1905

 Three Hundred Acres in 1905

 Arthur MacArthur Monteith of Belton bought the first three hundred acres in 1905, just west of Salado.
-He and Hyde raised the family there.
-The ranch grew to about a thousand acres before they passed it to their son, Walter Embree Monteith.
+He and his wife Hitie raised the family there and added another seven hundred acres over the years, bringing the place to a thousand acres before they passed it to their son, Walter Embree Monteith.

 Walter served as Mayor of Houston from 1928 to 1933.
-He registered the -V- brand for the family cattle, named for his wife Vera, and expanded the cattle operation further.
+He registered the -V- brand for the family cattle, named for his wife Vera, and acquired another thirteen hundred acres — pushing the ranch past two thousand.

-Carolyn and Edgar acquired the neighboring Willingham tract, refined the cattle program, and began opening the land to friends and family for guided hunts.
+Carolyn and Edgar acquired the neighboring Willingham tract, refined the cattle herd, and began opening the land to friends and family for hunts.
 That was the start of today's hunting program.

-Today the ranch is owned and operated by Edgar and Carolyn's children and grandchildren.
-The sixth generation.
+Today the ranch is owned and operated by Edgar and Carolyn's descendants, down to the great-grandchildren — the sixth generation.

 The -V- monogram